What’s the difference between rhinitis, allergies and sinusitis?

 When symptoms last for less than three months, you have acute sinusitis.
 Chronic sinusitis lasts for more than three months.

 Viral sinusitis is the most common form of the disease, followed by bacterial sinusitis and fungal sinusitis.
 Fungal sinusitis is usually seen in patients with a weakened immune system.

-This article has been fact checked by Dr Samuel Yeak, otorhinolaryngologist and ENT specialist at Amandela ENT Head And Neck Centre Singapore at Mount Elizabeth Novena Hospital.
+This article has been verified medically by Dr Samuel Yeak, otorhinolaryngologist and ENT specialist at Amandela ENT Head And Neck Centre Singapore at Mount Elizabeth Novena Hospital (Singapore).